Literature

 09/06/2026

-BarcelonaIn the novels and short stories of Patricio Pron (Rosario, 1975) nothing is simple or obvious, but readers who delve into them will find a sophistication, both in form and substance, that will reward them handsomely.
-In En todo hay una grieta y por ella entra la luz (Anagrama, 2026), the life of the poet, filmmaker, and artist Benjamin Fondane (1898-1944) motivates the initial two-page paragraph, but Pron immediately demolishes his plans: the rest of the novel is a succession of notes and sub-notes in the margins that cover the year the writer himself spent in New York and that stimulate reflections on climate change, gentrification, the rise of authoritarian discourses, contemporary art, and romantic relationships.
+BarcelonaIn the novels and stories of the Argentine Patricio Pron (Rosario, 1975) nothing is simple or obvious, but readers who delve into them will find a sophistication, both in form and content, that will reward them handsomely.
+In En todo hay una grieta y por ella entra la luz (Anagrama, 2026), the life of the poet, filmmaker, and artist Benjamin Fondane (1898-1944) motivates the initial two-page paragraph, but Pron immediately dynamites his plans: the rest of the novel is a succession of notes and footnotes that cover the year the writer himself spent in New York and stimulate reflections on climate change, gentrification, the rise of authoritarian discourses, contemporary art, and romantic relationships.

-With the project that has become En todo hay una grieta... you won one of the annual fellowships from the Cullman Center to spend a whole year working from the New York Public Library.
+With the project that eventually became En todo hay una grieta..., you won one of the annual Cullman Center fellowships to spend a whole year working from the New York Public Library.

-— My goal was to write the novelized biography of Benjamin Fondane there, a figure I find fascinating.
-He still attracts me greatly and I think about him often.
-I went to New York to write this book I had planned, but a sum of events made it impossible for me.
+— My objective was to write the novelized biography of Benjamin Fondane there, a figure I find fascinating.
+He still attracts me very much and I think about him often.
+I went to New York to write this book that I had planned, but a sum of events made it impossible for me.

-What you have finally done immediately moves away from Fondane, even though we end up knowing many things about him: we note, above all, that we should not read his life from the end, when he died in the gas chambers of Auschwitz-Birkenau at 45 years of age.
+What you have ended up doing immediately moves away from Fondane, even though we learn a lot about him: we note, above all, that we should not read his life from the end, when he died in the gas chambers of Auschwitz-Birkenau at the age of 45.

-— I tried to be faithful to the conception of literature as an improved life, a place from which to see who we are, but also who we could be, if we so wish.
-If I had limited myself to writing a biography of Fondane, in essence I would have betrayed the spirit of the author.
+— I tried to be faithful to the conception of literature as an improved life, a place from which to see who we are, but also who we could be, if we so desire.
+If I had limited myself to writing a biography of Fondane, deep down I would have betrayed the spirit of the author.

-You mentioned a "sum of events" that made you change your plans.
+You mentioned a "series of events" that made you change your plans.
 Which ones would you highlight?

 — One of the questions was my maternal great-grandfather.
 The other, and in a more general way, our connection with the physical world, related to the disappearance of the landscape.